A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Experimental Results

-All algorithms were implemented in Python, with the exception of HP-MOCD, which is implemented in Rust and exposed to Python via PyO3\footnote{\url{https://pyo3.rs/v0.25.0/}}.
-Although HP-MOCD benefits from parallel execution, none of the evaluated algorithms exploit parallelism in their algorithmic logic (e.g., population-level operators), making runtime comparisons consistent.
+All algorithms were implemented in Python, except HP-MOCD, which was implemented in Rust and exposed to Python via PyO3\footnote{\url{https://pyo3.rs/v0.25.0/}}.
+Although HP-MOCD exploits parallelism in population-level operators, runtime comparisons reported in Sections~\ref{sec:robustness} and~\ref{sec:scalability} were performed in single-threaded mode except for \methodname.
+Single-thread and parallel performance are evaluated separately in \autoref{sec:appendixB}.
+The algorithm baseline configurations are summarized in \autoref{tab:algorithms_setup}, based on their original publications.

+The evolutionary process in HP-MOCD is governed by two key hyperparameters: population size and number of generations.
+To determine appropriate values, we conducted empirical experiments on synthetic benchmarks, using the same configuration as in our main experiments, except for varying $n$ (see Section~\ref{sec:synthetic_benchmark_networks}).
+We analyzed the convergence behavior of the algorithm under these settings.
+As shown in \autoref{fig:comparacao-nsga-maxgen}, 100 generations provided a favorable trade-off between solution quality and computational cost; for the other parameters and scenarios, we leave them in the \autoref{sec:appendixC}.
+HP-MOCD used the following configuration: crossover probability \( C_P = 0.8 \), mutation probability \( M_P = 0.2 \), and number of parents per crossover \( E_S = 4 \). \autoref{tab:algorithms_setup} summarizes the configurations.